(Christine Grand Favre & Veronique Lees - Fanichet)

 We also make sure that each person involved in the creation of the products we promote does receive a fair wage and a decent life.

-With your purchase, you contribute to improving the condition of living of their family and the sustainable development of their community.
+With your purchase, you contribute to improve the condition of living of our artisans and their family as well as the sustainable development of their community.

 - Prevent urbanization

-Our llama breeders live in Quetena, a remote area of South Lipez, the spinning company is based in Tupiza and the cooperative of women weavers in small villages around La Paz.
+In Bolivia where our scarves are made, the llama breeders we met live in Quetena, a remote area of South Lipez.
+The spinning company that provide the yarns is based in Tupiza and the cooperative of women weavers in small villages around La Paz.

 Alwa is proud to support local crafts while preserving traditions and cultural heritage and prevent rural exodus.